-For more information, read our latest project update!
+For more information about this toolbox, read our latest project update!

-Each toolbox developed in the project has been carefully reviewed by a diverse panel of thematic experts at the end of 2020.
+Each toolbox developed in the project has been carefully put together by our team and reviewed by a diverse panel of thematic experts at the end of 2020.
 The experts brought a wide variety of expertise and insights on the comprehensiveness, duplicability and practical use of the tools in other EU contexts.
 The experts involved in the project include field specialists, activists, academics, and specialized city services.
-Want to know more about the experts on the UMC toolbox?
-Check their profiles below by clicking on their picture!
+Want to know more about our team and the experts on the UMC toolbox?
+Click on the drop down list below!

 Guglielmo is the Head of Mental Health, Psychosocial Response and Intercultural Communication at the International Organization for Migration (IOM).